pawanit17/aws/README.md

 - 🏃Build a simple application with a front end that communicates to AWS backend on EBS.
 - Build a simple application on SpringBoot and deploy it to containers and then to AWS using containers
 - CI/CD of a simple application
+- How to connect to an Elastic Beanstalk server using SSH or RDP?.

 # List